DFE-Digital/bat-design-history/app/posts/teacher-success/2025-05-15-defining-teacher-success-mvp.md

 ---
 title: How we defined the MVP of Teacher Success
-description: How we defined a lean MVP for Teacher Success as the basis of learning the trainee experience.
+description: How we defined a lean MVP for Teacher Success as the basis of learning the trainee experience
 date: 2025-05-15
 tags:
   - withdrawals